-I note the SIPP application form said:
+Options' SIPP application forms said:

 "This Form should be used if you are a client establishing a SIPP without advice.
 You have made this decision independently and are aware of the implications of this decision".

 And:

 "As you do not have a Financial Adviser, your investment choices are your sole responsibility.
 You will instruct us and we will act on those instructions as long as it is an accepted investment in the Carey [Options] Pension Scheme."